 Resolution #10 Be more than just a parent

 You will always be mum and dad to someone, but that doesn’t have to define you.
 As you continue being an awesome parent to your child, don’t forget who you were before the kiddos came along.
 Reconnect with your old self by doing some of the things the pre-baby you used to do.
 If it means taking some time to do it by yourself, then do so without feeling any guilt.
 By the way, don’t forget to be a husband or wife as well.
 Kids need to see their parents in a happy, healthy and loving marriage, so that they know what one looks like for future reference.
-So in 2018, don’t forget to make yourself and your spouse a priority as well.
+So this year, don’t forget to make yourself and your spouse a priority as well.

 In case you missed these stories…